benbalter/benbalter.github.com/_posts/2014-08-03-why-isnt-all-government-software-open-source.md

 excerpt: "Why is taxpayer funded code — integral to the day-to-day working of our democracy — so often hidden from the public view?"
 ---

 The federal government is the single largest purchaser of code in the world.
 So why is this code — taxpayer-funded and integral to the day-to-day working of our democracy — so often hidden from public view?
-There are two sides to answering that question: Why does the government so often build on closed source platforms, and once built, why isn't the code released to the public?
+There are two sides to answering that question: Why does the government so often build on closed platforms, and once built, why isn't the code released to the public?

 ## Using open source